jlwakeley/ClassiTag/README.md

    ```
 ## Usage
 The tool offers both an easy-to-use graphical user interface (GUI) or a classic command line experience.
+### GUI
-- For the GUI: Download the latest release for the executable.
-Click the exe file to launch the GUI.
+- Windows Executable: Download the latest release and run it to launch the GUI.
+- Repository: If you run classitag.py without any CLI arguments it will also open the GUI.

 ![image](example_images/gui.png)

+### CLI
-- for the CLI: Use `classittag.py` which takes two arguements.
+`classittag.py` takes two arguements.
 1. `directory_path`: The path to the directory containing the images.
 2. `classification`: The classification type to be applied as an overlay (`UNCLASSIFIED`, `CUI`, or `SECRET`).